tbcolby/MoodBridge_Rust/CODE_REVIEW_ANALYSIS.md

 ## Conclusion

-While the current implementation demonstrates good architectural thinking, it requires significant work to meet Odaseva's enterprise standards.
+While the current implementation demonstrates good architectural thinking, it requires significant work to meet enterprise standards.
 The codebase needs a comprehensive security overhaul, production hardening, and UX enhancement before it can be considered enterprise-ready.

 **Immediate Action Required:**
 1. Stop using in-memory database immediately